scroll down for more

 Green fees were set at "two shillings per day with no reduction for visitors staying with members overnight".
 The Council decided to procure a cup for a ladies open competition to be called 'The Manchester Cup'.
 This competition is now one of the most popular ladies competitions held in Northern Ireland.
-At this time, the men had three competitions and there also was an annual caddie’s competition where the first prize for the caddies was 10 shillings.
-There was regular problems supervising caddies and a rule was introduced that "any caddies under 14 who absent themselves from school for the purpose of caddying will be expelled from the club".
+At this time, the men had three competitions and there also was an annual caddies’ competition where the first prize for the caddies was 10 shillings.
+There were regular problems supervising caddies and a rule was introduced that "any caddies under 14 who absent themselves from school for the purpose of caddying will be expelled from the club".

 The Club appointed its first auditor as there had been a large increase in members (185) and associated income.

-At the invitation of Council, Dr. Evans from the Board of Green keeping Research produced a report on the greens and the club decided to accept his recommendations to purchase a tractor for £159 and triple gang mower for £138).
+At the invitation of Council, Dr. Evans from the Board of Greenkeeping Research produced a report on the greens and the club decided to accept his recommendations to purchase a tractor for £159 and triple gang mower for £138.

 At the A.G.M. membership stood at 125 men, 77 ladies and 14 juveniles - a total of 216.
 There were 675 visitors during the year paying £64 in green fees and the balance in the bank was £48 in debit.

-The Council decided to allow Members of His Majesty's Forces free use of the course during the war.
-It is alleged that some members threatened to park their tanks on the greens if they were not permitted to play on Sundays as the course was only open six days per week.
+The Council decided to allow members of His Majesty's Forces free use of the course during the war.
+It is alleged that some such members threatened to park their tanks on the greens if they were not permitted to play on Sundays as the course was only open six days per week.

 All Open fixtures were cancelled in this year because of the war and petrol rationing.